What is frozen shoulder?

 Because a shoulder bursitis vaccine injury classifies as SIRVA, those who have been injured may also report their injury to the Vaccine Adverse Event Reporting System which is a national vaccine safety surveillance program.

-It is crucial to then contact a vaccine injury lawyer to protect your rights in the case of a vaccine injury when filing in the VICP.
+It is crucial to the to protect your rights in the case of a vaccine injury when filing in the VICP.

 My Vaccine Lawyer's founding partner Paul Brazil

 Paul discusses vaccine injuries such as Guillain-Barre Syndrome, along with the National Vaccine Injury Compensation Program which is a federal compensation program for vaccine injuries in the United States.
 Paul and Jodie also discuss the frequency of these injuries and the lack of public knowledge about the VICP.

 I reached out to My Vaccine Lawyer after confirming I suffered from SIRVA.
 They were so helpful, understanding and thorough throughout the process.
 They were quick to respond, always answered the phone and I feel they fought to get me what I was entitled to.
 If you suffered from an injury then please call My Vaccine Lawyer.
 They will take care of you!